Understanding coaxial feedthroughs for coupling sensitive and high frequency signals into and out of UHV/High Vacuum.

 For in-vacuum connectivity double-sided (D) feedthroughs can be convenient, offering a familiar connector both on the air and the vacuum side.
 Though their respective cost is higher than single-sided, they greatly simplify in-vacuum connections – particularly useful for cables that need to be removed regularly, or for high frequency signals sensitive to the smallest mismatch.

-Allectra offers amongst others BNC (also Mdot, N-type), MHV, SHV, 7_16, SMB, and SMA (also 18G, 27G and 40G) feedthroughs and connectors.
+Allectra offers amongst others BNC (also Mdot, N-type), MHV, SHV, 7/16, SMB, and SMA also 18G, 27G, 40G and 65G feedthroughs and connectors.
 Furthermore multi-pin floating coax pins in a sub-D feedthrough (up to 5 in a D25 footprint) are also available.

-All Allectra feedthroughs are manufactured using welding and brazing techniques and do not use O-ring seals (with one exception – see below).
+All Allectra feedthroughs are manufactured using welding and brazing techniques and do not use O-ring seals (with two exceptions – see below).
 If welded into CF style copper gasket flanges, they are fully UHV compatible and can be baked for system outgassing if required.
 (The maximum temperature depends on the feedthrough type, please refer to the Allectra Web Shop for details).

 While 50 Ohm BNC, SHV, and MHV can transmit modulating signals, for frequencies in the GHz range the vacuum industry standard is the SubMiniature (SMA/SMB) feedthrough.
 With increased maximum frequency the performance demands on the feedthrough, connectors, and cables also increases significantly.

 Standard 50 Ohm SMA feedthroughs are rated to 6.5GHz, while the SMAD18 extends this range to 18GHz.
 The new double-sided SMAD27G uses the Super-SMA design to extend the maximum frequency to up to 27GHz, exclusively offering HV/UHV compatible plug&play high-frequency connectivity.
 The Viton™ O-ring sealed SMAD40G, using K-type SMA technology (2.92 mm), supports frequencies up to 40GHz.
-Every SMAD40G feedthrough is delivered with a test certificate and demonstrates well-defined VSWR and insertion loss characteristics.
+The Viton™ O-ring sealed SMAD65G, using K-type SMA technology (2.92 mm), supports frequencies up to 65GHz.
+Every SMAD40G feedthrough and SMAD65G feedthrough is delivered with a test certificate and demonstrates well-defined VSWR and insertion loss characteristics.

 HV/UHV connectors and cables